Changes to your Studies

 If you complete your course more than a month earlier than expected the University will report this to UKVI.
 The report is based on the expected course end date on the Confirmation of Acceptance for Studies (CAS) that you used to apply for your current Student visa.

 You will be emailed by the Student Immigration Team once we have notified UKVI that you have completed your course early.
 Depending on how much time is left on your visa, UKVI may curtail your visa and contact you with a new expiry date.
-If you completed your course and achieved the qualification for which your CAS was issued then you should still receive the extra 4-month period of leave after your actual course completion date.
+If you completed your course and achieved the qualification for which your CAS was issued then you should still have a 4-month period of leave after your actual course completion date.
 We would therefore advise that you leave the UK or switch to a different immigration category within four months of the date of our report.

 You should regularly check your emails for UKVI's curtailment notice.
 You cannot travel back to the UK on your Student visa once it is curtailed, even if the expiry date is still in the future.